QbDesu/BetterDiscordAddons/Plugins/Freemoji/DISCONTINUATION.md

 ## PS.

 I completely forgot that EmoteReplacer exists.
-It's a well-made official plugin and a free emoji plugin, even if it works a bit differently from Freemoji.
+It's a well-made official plugin and a free emoji plugin, even if it works differently from Freemoji.
 But I like the sass in the paragraph about BetterDiscord's supposed hypocrisy, so I'll leave it unchanged.